bcgianni/rd-docker-atom/README.md

 # rd-docker-atom

-A dockerized Atom with ESLint, Rubocop, Reek and Beautify already installed.
+A dockerized Atom with ESLint, Rubocop, Reek, Beautify and Cucumber plugins already installed.

 ## How to install?
 ```